JawThrow/ICSPCodec/README.md

 if you have any kinds of feedback and question, please contact me.

-I will add this codec description and figures soon.
+I will upload ICSPCodec description and flow soon.

 ### Contents
 | Folder | description |